Profiles: Bernard Tyson

 Making Meaningful Contributions and Thriving

 Bernard Tysons passion for healthcare started at an early age.
 Growing up in Vallejo, California in a house built by his carpenter and pastor father, Tyson could see how much his parents relied upon the doctors who cared for his diabetic mother and he admired those doctors immensely.
 His mother stayed home to raise Tyson and his other six siblings.
 Initially Bernard intended to become a physician but after his grandfather passed away, he decided on health care management instead.
 This path would lead him first to Golden Gate University for his education in health services management and onward to Kaiser Permanente for a spectacular career spanning more than two decades.
 His ambition would take him from business school intern to the top levels of management.
-He currently serves as Executive Vice President of Health Plan and Hospital Operations for Kaiser Foundation Health Plan, Inc. and Kaiser Foundation Hospitals.
+He currently serves as Chairman and Chief Executive Officer of Kaiser Permanente.

 Straight out of high school, Tyson attended Golden Gate University for his undergraduate degree in the health services management program.
 Several people recommended GGU to him but warned that the university was geared toward working professionals.
 As a younger student, they warned that he might find it challenging to have older, more mature students as his classmates.
 Instead, Tyson saw this as a great opportunity to learn from these working professionals.
 Taking a semester off to get married after receiving his BS in Health Services Management in 1982, he returned to GGU for his MBA in Health Care Administration and Management, which he completed in 1985.